 - The Firm's PPNR forecast reflects a detailed process in which each major business develops a nine-quarter projection.
-The projection considers: - Key macroeconomic and market variables that historically demonstrate the highest correlation to the level and growth rate of industry and Firm business volumes and net revenues; - Expectations of customer behavior and industry dynamics under the scenario; and - The impact of reduced market activity on operating costs, including projected headcount reductions and lower brokerage and clearing expenses, and a decrease in operational risk losses.
+The projection considers: - Key macroeconomic and market variables that historically demonstrate the highest correlation to the level and growth rate of industry and Firm business volumes and net revenues; - Expectations of industry dynamics under the scenario; and - The impact of reduced market activity on operating costs and operational risk losses.

-Forecasting Methodologies - Company-Run Severely Adverse (2 of 3)
+F Forecasting Methodologies - Supervisory Severely Adverse Scenario (2 of 3)

-- Operational Risk's Methodology is comprised of Baseline Loss & Stress Loss: - Baseline Loss, the run-rate of operational risk losses, is calculated through; (1) regression model output based on the correlation of internal loss data to select macroeconomic variables for macro-sensitive risk segments and; (2) historical loss based estimation for non-macro-sensitive risk segments which reflects the Firm's 9-quarter average realized losses over the Firm's loss data collection. - Stress Loss, the historical run-rate and large idiosyncratic losses, is calculated through; (1) regression model output for macro-sensitive risk segments based on the correlation of internal loss data to select macroeconomic variables; (2) historical loss based estimation for non-macro-sensitive risk segments which reflects the Firm's 9quarter average realized losses over the Firm's loss data collection history; (3) scenario analysis by aggregating the severities of a chosen set of idiosyncratic scenarios designed to stress material risks and; (4) aggregating stressed outcomes of material pending litigation matters in the Firm's Litigation Docket net of any legal reserves taken.
+- Operational Risk's Methodology is comprised of Baseline Loss & Stress Loss: - Baseline Loss, the run-rate of operational risk losses, is calculated through: (1) regression model output based on the correlation of internal loss data to select macroeconomic variables for macro-sensitive risk segments and (2) historical loss based estimation for non-macro-sensitive risk segments which reflects the Firm's nine-quarter average realized losses over the Firm's loss data collection. - Stress Loss, the historical run-rate and large idiosyncratic losses, is calculated through: (1) regression model output for macro-sensitive risk segments based on the correlation of internal loss data to select macroeconomic variables; (2) historical loss based estimation for non-macro-sensitive risk segments which reflects the Firm's nine-quarter average realized losses over the Firm's loss data collection history; (3) scenario analysis by aggregating the severities of a chosen set of idiosyncratic scenarios designed to stress material risks; and (4) aggregating stressed outcomes of material pending litigation matters in the Firm's Litigation Docket net of any legal reserves taken.